An Online Professional Development Program for Community and Technical College Faculty

 Overview and Enrollment Policies: The NC-NET Academy courses are six-week, facilitator-led online courses that use Blackboard as the course platform.
 Enrollment is open to part-time or full-time community college faculty members in North Carolina on a first come, first served basis.
 A group of 36 colleges are eligible for early enrollment to ensure institutions with fewer resources have an opportunity to benefit from these professional development experiences.
 Up to six instructors from one college may register; additional faculty from the same college will be placed on the waiting list and admitted as space allows.

-Tuition: Funding from the North Carolina Community College System to the NC-NET project (using Carl D. Perkins funds) covers all course tuition.
+Cost: Funding from the North Carolina Community College System to the NC-NET project (using Carl D. Perkins funds) covers the course tuition for all participating faculty.

 Registration: All course registration will be done online through the NC-NET website.
 When the enrollment period for a course is open, you will find a link to the online registration form below the course description.
 Participants will be enrolled until each course reaches a maximum of 30 participants.
 A waiting list will also be maintained.

 Participant Requirements: Full-time and part-time faculty from any community or technical college in North Carolina may apply.
 Participants should plan to spend 5-7 hours per week on course assignments.
 Completers of a six-week course receive a certificate identifying number of contact hours attained and a $100 stipend.